mufti11/white_dune/README_LINUX.txt

 ======================================

 gimp is a good image editor, but it is not a good tool for commandline.
-When you use e.g. "gimp test.png" on the commandline, you get e.g. with the gimp of fedora 19 or debian wheezy the following errormessage:
+When you use e.g. "gimp test.png" on the commandline, modify the image and use File->Save, it doesn't write back the file.

-GIMP Message

-You can use this dialog to save to the GIMP XCF format.
-Use File->Export to export to other file formats.

 In fact you can use File->Export instead of File->Save, but this is confusiong 8-( so the default uses a other image editor like pinta.
 If you need to use gimp, simply replace the image editor setting